django-cms/django-cms/docs/getting_started/configuration.rst

 Default: Value of :setting:`django:LANGUAGES`

-Defines the languages available in the CMS.
+Defines the languages available in django CMS.

 Example::